 If you are disabled and continue to earn more than what the SSDI program allows because there is no financial alternative for your family, you may qualify for SSI benefits.
 The SSA will use a precise formula to calculate your eligibility based on your current earning capacity and your current medical expenses.
 We will assess your case and help you explore your legal options, including alternative sources of income and healthcare options.

 SSI benefits are available to disabled children or disabled adults who have limited access to resources and income and do not meet the earnings requirement for SSDI.
 To qualify for SSI benefits, you will need to show that your impairments keep you from obtaining substantial gainful employment and your impairments can be expected to result in death or to last for at least 12 months.

 A lawyer familiar with the Social Security claims process can be invaluable to you as you file for disability benefits.
-Law Offices of Kevin R. Lynch P.L.C. can explain the claims process and help you secure your benefits.
-Call us at 586-336-1088 or contact us online to schedule a consultation at our Eastpointe, Michigan office.
+The Law Offices of Kevin R. Lynch P.L.C. can explain the claims process and help you secure your benefits.
+Call us at 586-336-1088 or contact us online to schedule a free initial consultation at our Eastpointe or Clinton Township, Michigan office.